elliott-andrew/employee-summary/README.md

   npm run test

   ## Installation
-  inquirer and jest are needed. run npm i to install all dependencies.
+  Inquirer and Jest are needed. run npm i to install all dependencies.

   ## License
   MIT License